Non R-covered Anosov flows in hyperbolic 3-manifolds are quasigeodesic

 where we identify $\partial \oo$ with $\partial \oo \times \{ 1 \}$.

 .1in There is an induced action of $\pi_1(M)$ on $\R$.
 The important fact is that under the boundedness condition on freely homotopic periodic orbits it is proved in \cite{Fe7} that the action of $\pi_1(M)$ on $\R$ is a uniform convergence group action.
 Super briefly: if a stable leaf $A$ makes a perfect fit with an unstable leaf $B$, then the corresponding ideal points of the rays of $A, B$ (seen in $\oo$) are the same point in $\partial \oo$.
-So if there are too many perfect fits there are two many identifications, which can lead to bad topological behavior in $\R$.
+So if there are too many perfect fits, then there are too many identifications, which can lead to bad topological behavior in $\R$.

-Using results of Bowditch [Bo] this implies that $\R$ is $\pi_1(M)$ equivariantly homeomorphic to the sphere at infinity $\si$.
+Using results of Bowditch [Bo] (under the boundedness condition) this implies that $\R$ is $\pi_1(M)$ equivariantly homeomorphic to the sphere at infinity $\si$.
 In addition there is a quotient space $\mt \cup \R$ of $\D$ which is $\pi_1(M)$ equivariantly homeomorphic to the canonical compactification of $\mt$ into $\mt \cup \si$.
-The map $\eta: \partial \oo \rightarrow \R \cong \si$ is the group invariant Peano curve or Cannon-Thurston map associated with this situation.
+The induced map $\eta: \partial \oo \rightarrow \R \cong \si$ is the group invariant Peano curve or Cannon-Thurston map associated with this situation.

 .1in Now we apply this to the situation we have at hand starting with an Anosov flow $\Phi$ in $M^3$ hyperbolic.

 $-$ 1) If $\Phi$ is not $\rrrr$-covered, let $\varphi = \Phi$.
 Then $\varphi$ is quasigeodesic and we apply the above construction to $\varphi$.
 This proves this case.